joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/03/realestate/homeless-encampment-removal-forest-oregon.html

 **Poised to Expand Gaza Offensive, Israel Calls Up Thousands of Reserve Soldiers**\
-`The mobilization could indicate that the Israeli government is preparing to shift its tactics in its fight against Hamas.`\
+`The mobilization could indicate that Israel is preparing to shift its tactics in its fight against Hamas.`\
 https://nytimes.com/2025/05/03/world/middleeast/israel-mobilizes-reservists-gaza.html

 **Flames sign Matt Coronato to 7-year, $45.50 million contract**\